 rate - Maximum value in kbps.

-(Range: 64 - 1,000,000 kbits per second for Gigabit Ethernet ports; 64 - 10,000,000 kbits per second for 10 Gigabit Ethernet ports) The resolution at which the rate can be configured is 16 kbits/sec.
+(Range: 64 - 1,000,000 kbits per second for Gigabit Ethernet ports; 64 - 10,000,000 kbits per second for 10 Gigabit Ethernet ports)

 Using both rate limiting and storm control on the same interface may lead to unexpected results.
 It is therefore not advisable to use both of these commands on the same interface.